developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb3/index.md

 4. Move any offline files to the device.

 >If you have any BadLink pages or offline resources (on the device), copy them over now.

+> **Note**: The file systems of some operating systems are case-sensitive.
+For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

 ### Usage Notes
 * Generic methods RasConnect & RasDisconnect are not supported.